Understanding Alzheimer’s Risk: Causes, Prevention, and the Promise of Hyperbaric Oxygen

 - Dietary coaching

 Married couple Carl and Vickie both had parents with dementia and cognitive decline.
-They soon realized they were experiencing the same cognitive issues that manifested in their parents.
+They soon realized they were beginning to experience the same cognitive issues that they saw in their parents.

 The couple’s quality of life was not where it should have been, so they took action with the Aviv Medical Program.
-They call their experience with Aviv Clinics and improved cognitive performance “remarkable.”
+They use one word to describe their improvements in cognitive performance: “remarkable.”

 I’m dancing, I’m hiking, I’m running again.
 It’s just remarkable.
-I don’t know how else to say it.” –Vickie Eckert, former Aviv patient
+I don’t know how else to say it.” –Vickie Eckert, Aviv Medical Program Alumna

-While we still have a lot to learn about the risk factors of Alzheimer’s disease, anyone can lower their likelihood by taking charge of their lifestyle.
+While science is still investigating all of the risk factors for Alzheimer’s disease, anyone can lower their likelihood by taking charge of their lifestyle.

 Preserving your cognitive health starts with the choices you make every day.
 Partnering with Aviv Clinics is just one of them.
 Contact our medical team to learn how we can help you.